Guillaume-Helbecque/P3D-DFS/benchmarks/PFSP/README.md

   - `minBranch`: MinBranch

 - **`--ub`**: initial upper bound (UB)
-  - `opt`: initialize the UB to the best-known solution (default)
+  - `opt`: initialize the UB to the best-known solution
-  - `heuristic`: initialize the UB with the cost of the root node (identity permutation)
+  - `heuristic`: initialize the UB with the cost of the identity permutation (default)
   - `{NUM}`: initialize the UB to the given number

 ### References